 3 Jesus reached out his hand and touched the man.
 “I am willing,” he said.
 “Be clean!”
 Immediately he was cleansed of his leprosy.

 4 Then Jesus said to him, “See that you don’t tell anyone.
 But go, show yourself to the priest and offer the gift Moses commanded, as a testimony to them.”

 View an excerpt from The Chosen, episode 5 of season 1, depicting this event.

-In the Holy Land during the time of Christ’s ministry, those afflicted with leprosy had very difficult lives.
+In the Holy Land during the time of Jesus' ministry, those afflicted with leprosy had very difficult lives.
 Lepers were ostracized and cast out, forced to endure the pains and debilitations of their disease all alone.
 Partially, the reasoning behind this isolation was practical: leprosy was thought to be extremely contagious, and by removing infected individuals from society, the people at the time believed they were helping stem the spread of the disease.

 But perhaps even more so, leprosy had become something of a metaphor.
-At a time and place where ritualistic cleanliness was considered an absolutely-vital component to spiritual purity, leprosy had come to represent the corrupting, insidious nature of sin.
+At a time and place where ritualistic cleanliness was considered an absolutely vital component to spiritual purity, leprosy had come to represent the corrupting, insidious nature of sin.
 Thus it was only natural for the God-fearing people to want to distance themselves from it, and from those who carried it.

 With this in mind, one can only imagine the utter despair that came from contracting the disease.
-The leper who approached Jesus and his disciples as they descended the mountain probably had nothing left.
+The leper who approached Jesus and His disciples as they descended the mountain probably had nothing left.
 His life, as far as the world around him was concerned, was over.
 In fact, most of society would probably have preferred that he simply die.
 And he, in his heart, may have wished for the same thing.

 More than a Miracle